Each year in September, the Gas Safe Register dedicate a week to educating the nation on gas safety.

-Gas safety is incredibly important, however, it’s something that often gets forgotten about.
-That’s why weeks like Gas Safety Week 2018 are so important.
+Gas safety is paramount but often forgotten.
+That’s why weeks like Gas Safety Week are so important.
 They remind people just how vital it is to be cautious and sensible when it comes to gas and gas appliances.

 Gas Safety In Your Own Home:

-- Make sure the gas engineer is gas safe registered.
-You can do so by visiting Gas Safe Register.
+- Your gas engineer must be gas safe registered.
+You can check this by visiting the Gas Safe Register.

-- Check that the engineer is qualified for the type of gas work required.
-This information can be found on the back of their Gas Safe ID and via the Gas Safe Register website.
+- Check the engineer is suitably qualified for the work required.
+You can find this information on the back of their Gas Safe ID and via the Gas Safe Register website.

-- Know the warning signs that your gas appliances aren’t working properly.
-This may be yellow or orange flames rather than blue ones, a pilot light that keeps going out, excessive condensation in a room or black marks on or around the appliance.
+- Know the warning signs that your gas appliances aren’t working correctly.
+Signs can include yellow or orange flames rather than blue ones, a pilot light that keeps going out, excessive condensation in a room or black marks on or around the appliance.

 - Be aware of the main Signs Of Carbon Monoxide Poisoning.

 - Set up an audible carbon monoxide alarm set up in your home.
 Test it regularly to ensure it’s in working order.